Picking-gh/at-rss/README.md

-# at-rss: A Modified RSS Feed Parser for aria2c and transmission
+# at-rss: A RSS Feed Parser for aria2c and transmission

 The origin of this project is that I couldn't compile FlexGet for my old ARMv7 development board, so I decided to create a simple replacement myself.

-This modified version, referred to as **at-rss** (encompassing both **aria2c-rss** and **transmission-rss**), is rebuilted from [transmission-rss](https://github.com/trishika/transmission-rss).
-It allows users to extract torrents filtered by specific keywords from subscribed RSS feeds and initiate downloads using the RPC of either aria2c or transmission.
-Special thanks to trishika/transmission-rss for providing the foundational framework.
+This project, named **at-rss** (covering both **aria2c-rss** and **transmission-rss**), is rebuilt from [transmission-rss](https://github.com/trishika/transmission-rss).
+It enables users to filter torrents from subscribed RSS feeds using specific keywords and initiate downloads via the RPC server of either aria2c or transmission.
+Special thanks to trishika for the initial version.

 ## Key Features

 - **Magnet Link Extraction:**
-  When an `extracter` is specified in the `at-rss.conf` file, the script can extract a hash from a specified element (e.g., `title`, `link`, `description`, `enclosure`, or `guid`) using a user-defined regular expression pattern.
-This hash is then used to reconstruct a magnet link, replacing the link in the `enclosure` elements.
+  When an `extracter` is specified in the `at-rss.conf` file, the script extracts a hash from a designated element (e.g., `title`, `link`, `description`, `enclosure`, or `guid`) using a user-defined regular expression pattern (this script use `bith`, the pattern is `"([a-f0-9]{40})"`).
+This hash is then used to reconstruct a magnet link, replacing the original link in the `enclosure` element.

 - **Support for aria2c and transmission:**
   The script supports both aria2c and Transmission, allowing users to choose their preferred torrent client—one for downloading BT and the other for PT.
 You can simply specify either `aria2c` or `transmission` to go, as many users start them with the default configuration.